-From simple landscaping tweaks to major renovations, the backyard not only adds to the overall living area and enjoyment of your home, it can also improve its value.
+From simple landscaping tweaks to major renovations, the backyard adds to the overall living area and enjoyment of your home.
+A spiffed-up outdoor space also improve its value.

 Find out which updates can help you save money and get the biggest return on your investment with these five tips.